Harshitn1995/Jarvis/docs/README/users.md

 The term _User Attribute_ refers to all the details attached to a user which help us understand their channel preferences, technological preferences, personal details, spending patterns and so on - painting a complete picture of who they are.

 These details play an important role in understanding user personas - allowing you to create highly targeted and personalized communication strategies.
-When using your WebEngage account, you will notice that user attributes have been bucketed into the following types:
+When using your Jarvis account, you will notice that user attributes have been bucketed into the following types:

 ###

 System Attributes

-These are minute details that the system or WebEngage automatically gleans for all the users who interact with your app and website.
+These are minute details that the system or Jarvis automatically gleans for all the users who interact with your app and website.
 So, generic details like a user’s _gender, date of birth_ and so on are called system attributes.

 Here's a list of all the system attributes gleaned by us. _(This means you don’t need to worry about tracking all this data!)_